autowarefoundation/autoware/planning/obstacle_avoidance_planner/docs/debug.md

 ## Debug visualization

-The visualization markers of the planning flow (Input, Elastic Band, Model Predictive Trajectory, and Output) are explained here.
+The visualization markers of the planning flow (Input, Model Predictive Trajectory, and Output) are explained here.

 All the following markers can be visualized by